 Nonprofits leaders working in the State of Hawaii are welcomed to register by March 19, 2018.
 Seating is limited.

-WHO'S INVITED: Local nonprofit Executive Directors, Development Directors, or other organization leader (limit 1 representative per nonprofit)
+WHO'S INVITED: Local nonprofit Executive Directors, Development Directors, or other organization leader (limit 1 representative per nonprofit organization)

 WHERE: Anna Ranch Hall, Waimea, Hawaii Island

-WHY: Gain valuable fundraising insights, learn new development strategies, and network with other nonprofit leaders.
+WHY: Gain valuable insights on planned giving and network with other nonprofit leaders.

-Seating is limited to 35 participants and is now full.
-If you would like to join the waiting list, please fill out the form above and we will contact you if there are any cancellations.
+Seating is limited to 35 participants.
 You must be a representative of a registered nonprofit organization to register.
 Limit one representative per nonprofit.
 For questions, please call 808 .
 334 .
 3343 or email email@example.com

 - 11am Check-in & lunch by Pau Pizza